Is My Machine Compatible With Salad?

 If you’re unable to find your machine’s CPU or GPU, or think that something else may be causing your PC to be incompatible with Salad, feel free to visit our community forums or try out our Community Support on Discord.

 We recommend enabling as much hardware in your system as you can, to maximize your chances of finding a compatible workload.
 We are always adding new workloads, so we recommend leaving your hardware enabled, even if it isn't currently supported.
-We may add a new workload that is compatible with your machine.
+We may add a new workload that is compatible with your machine in the future.